tetchel/superior-internet/README.md

 ## API reference
 GET `/`/ - Registers the user if they're new, and then forward them to their page

-GET `/g/` - Shows the overall network graph
+GET `/g/` - Shows the overall network graph - Right now this just returns the JSON that *would* be used to construct the graph.

-GET `/u` - Returns JSON array of all User data objects

 GET `/u/:id` - Returns user page for user with the given ID.
 Has the visited data available but doesn't do anything with it.